-Agencies accepted into the program are expected to complete their internal review and have their Final Review visit within two years from their date of acceptance.
+Agencies accepted into the program are expected to complete their internal review and have their on-site review visit within two years from their date of acceptance.
+If the on-site review is not completed within the two years, the agency must reapply for acceptance.